 I’m not sure what direction this blog is going in.
 Some days I write about life on the spectrum, neurodivergence in the family, or homeschooling.
 Some days I share photos from my hiking excursions.
 Other days I reblog, when I can’t get the words to flow correctly.
-But most of all, what I wish to eventually share is my journey.
-There are many wonderful and informative blogs and websites about Autism and Aspergers.
-I hope that my writing can provide a unique window into my world.
-Thank you for visiting!
+But most of all, what I wish to eventually share is this journey.
+Who knows where it may lead?